koiosonline/TDFA/termbase/readme.md

 #### OTC (over the counter)
 Over-the-counter (OTC) refers to the process of securities that are traded for companies that are not listed on a formal exchange.
 These securities are traded through a broker-dealer network.<br/><br/>
 #### Out of the money (OTM)
-"Out of the money" (OTM) is an expression used to describe an option contract that only contains extrinsic value.<br/><br/>
+Out of the money is also known as OTM, meaning an option has no intrinsic value, only extrinsic value.
+A call option is OTM if the underlying price is below the strike price.
+A put option is OTM if the underlying's price is above the strike price.<br/><br/>
 #### Over-the -counter (OTC)
 Over-the-counter (OTC) refers to the process of securities that are traded for companies that are not listed on a formal exchange.
 These securities are traded through a broker-dealer network.<br/><br/>